Pettersson-dev/Pettersson-dev.github.io/_posts/2025-09-03-finance-target-architecture-end.md

 1. **Start with outcomes.** Technology choices matter less than delivering faster closes, better forecasts, and trusted reports.
 2. **Invest in data governance early.** Without consistent master data, BI and analytics cannot deliver on their promise.
-3. **Adoption beats perfection.** It is better to deliver a good-enough semantic layer with clear KPIs than to aim for a perfect model that never goes live.
+3. **Adoption beats perfection.** It is better to deliver a good-enough semantic layer with clear KPIs than to aim for a perfect model.

 ## 6. Conclusion